awsdocs/aws-cdk-guide/v2/multiple_languages.md

 ## Object interfaces<a name="multiple_languages_object"></a>

 The AWS CDK uses TypeScript object interfaces to indicate that a class implements an expected set of methods and properties\.
 You can recognize an object interface because its name starts with `I`\.
-A concrete class indicates the interface\(s\) it implements using the `implements` keyword\.
+A concrete class indicates the interfaces that it implements by using the `implements` keyword\.

 ------
 #### [ TypeScript/JavaScript ]